Kazhaun/osTicket-Installation-and-Configuration/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the installation of the open-source help desk ticketing system osTicket.
+This is a condensed and simplified version of the install, but all of the steps follow documentation supplied by osTicket on their github https://github.com/osTicket/osTicket-1.7.<br />

 <h2>Environments and Technologies Used</h2>